nuggex/FMIPHPAPI/README.md

 * Forecast location format: District

-This can cause some headache when crossmatching.
+This can cause some headache when cross matching.

 Documentation in progress.